mgschwan/blensor/doc/python_api/rst/bge.types.rst

          v.setRGBA([1.0, 0.0, 0.0, 1.0]) # Red
          v.setRGBA([0.0, 1.0, 0.0, 1.0]) # Green on all platforms.

-      :arg col: the new colour of this vertex in packed RGBA format.
+      :arg col: the new color of this vertex in packed RGBA format.
       :type col: integer or list [r, g, b, a]

    .. method:: getNormal()

       Gets the normal vector of this vertex.

-      :return: normalised normal vector.
+      :return: normalized normal vector.
       :rtype: list [nx, ny, nz]

    .. method:: setNormal(normal)